google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS3E06-how-to-design-a-vr-game.md

-Mustafa speaks to Ada Rose Cannon, Developer Advocate for the Samsung Internet Web Browser, about her passion about Virtual Reality in the Web, new Web Standards and stitching various technologies on the web to build a VR game on anxiety and mental health.
+Mustafa speaks to Ada Rose Cannon, Developer Advocate for the Samsung Internet Web Browser, about her passion about Virtual Reality on the Web, new Web Standards and stitching various technologies on the web to build a VR game on anxiety and mental health.